andrewchilds/overcast/README.md

     --ssh-port=22222 --ssh-key=$HOME/.ssh/id_rsa
   ```

-- Create, snapshot and destroy instances on DigitalOcean.
+- Create, snapshot and destroy instances on DigitalOcean (EC2/Linode support is on the roadmap).

   ```sh
   # Create a new Ubuntu 12.04 instance: